songchaow/proposal-of-plugin-manager/Design and Implementation.md

 - In addition to using Part I's facility, you can still manually download the qml file yourself or write your own plugin qmls locally, and copy them to plugin directory.
 Then they will appear after reloading.

 - If local plugins are checked to be incompatible, necessary prompts can be added.

+  Maybe as an advanced mode, the manager can offer the attempt to convert 2.x plugins to 3.x ones.
+(The converting method is described in "Implementation" part)

 - The traditional plugin manager's facilities will be reserved in this tab, including: